WASdev/sample.rtcomm.mobile/README.md

       5.2) Build the project in Xcode
       If there are serveral compilation errors ,resolove them as proposed by XCode.

-  5) In order to test the application in your browser, go to your project directory (rtcommMobile) and run.
+  6) In order to test the application in your browser, go to your project directory (rtcommMobile) and run.

       cordova serve

-  6) In order to test the application in your browser, go to your project directory (rtcommMobile) and run cordova serve

    This will serve the app in a nodeinstance and you can access it locally in a browser.
    This is a good technique for UI work as its quicker to see if your changes worked.